mathurinm/mathurinm.github.io/_pages/workshop_iasis.md

 # GDR IASIS workshop on flow matching and diffusion

+**The GDR IASIS is back online, you can register here for the workshop**: [https://gdr-iasis.cnrs.fr/reunions/modeles-generatifs-diffusion-flow-matching/](https://gdr-iasis.cnrs.fr/reunions/modeles-generatifs-diffusion-flow-matching/)

-Due to the GDR IASIS website being down until Sept 17th, this is a temporary page to host the workshop's info.
+~~Due to the GDR IASIS website being down until Sept 17th, this is a temporary page to host the workshop's info.~~

-**Registration (in-person or remote) is free but mandatory here**: [https://forms.gle/Sz4F2sXBjzFzs2wo9](https://forms.gle/Sz4F2sXBjzFzs2wo9)
+~~**Registration (in-person or remote) is free but mandatory here**: [https://forms.gle/Sz4F2sXBjzFzs2wo9](https://forms.gle/Sz4F2sXBjzFzs2wo9)~~

 ### Call for submissions